GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/reports/index.md

 {% Aside %}

-The current implementation of Protected Audience API in Chrome will warn if `reportWin()` is not defined.
+The current implementation of the Protected Audience API in Chrome will warn if `reportWin()` is not defined.

 {% endAside %}